easy-tool-php/easy-tool/README.md

 ## Standards

-The framework is going to follow these standards:
+The framework is following these standards:

 |Standard|Title|Description|
 |---|---|---|